Our Story

 2019

-Education without Borders creates an after-school program at their fourth site in Bellville South Primary School in collaboration with the Building Bridges organization.
+Education without Borders creates an after-school program at their fourth site in Bellville South Primary School in collaboration with the Building Bridges organisation.

 2020